Skin Revision

 At Skin Revision, we can remove moles and would consider three non-surgical options.
-Depending on the size and age of the mole, we will use either Plasma, VeinAway or medical-grade CryoPen cryotherapy.
+Depending on the size and age of the mole, we will use either Plasma heat cauterisation, VeinAway or medical-grade CryoPen cryotherapy.

-Following your enquiry and telephone conversation, we would ask you forward us a photo of the moles you would like assessed.
+Following your enquiry and telephone conversation, we may ask you forward us a photo of the moles you would like assessed.

-After this, you will be offered a mole dermoscopic assessment within the clinic.
-The image captured photos would then be sent off for a report to our dermatologist. (a report received within 48 hours).
+After this, you will be offered a MOLE DERMASCOPIC assessment within the clinic.
+The images scanned and captured would then be sent off for a report to our dermatologist. (a report received within 48 hours).
 Alternatively, you can make an appointment to see your GP for a doctor’s note, showing your moles are benign and ok to proceed with removal by us.

 The mole removal treatment has minimal discomfort.
 The time taken to treat the moles will depend on the size and number of moles, but should be no longer than 20 minutes.